cyriux/Monoidz-kata/panini.md

 Each ingredient can be described by its diet compatibilities: vegan, vegetarian, or pescetarian, its production conditions: organic or not, and has its own nutrition facts : calories, fat, salt and carbohydrates amounts (and many more).
 There are additional food items like drinks and deserts which can help create a meal together with a panini.

-We want to derive the nutrition facts of any kind of Panini and for any meal meals built from these ingredients and food items.
+We want to derive the nutrition facts of any kind of Panini and for any meal built from these ingredients and food items.